 Coronavirus toll at 0900 GMT Friday

-Paris, Mar 6 (AFP) The number of novel coronavirus cases in the world rose to 98,123, including 3,385 deaths, across 87 countries and territories by 0900 GMT Friday, according to a report compiled by AFP from official sources.
-Since 1700 GMT Thursday, 613 new contaminations and 39 new deaths were identified.
+The number of novel coronavirus cases globally stood at 133,970, with 4,958 deaths, across 120 countries and territories by 0900 GMT Friday, according to a tally compiled by AFP from official sources.
+Since 1700 GMT on Thursday, 2,513 new confirmed cases and 35 new deaths have been reported.

-This assessment was carried out using data collected by AFP offices from the competent national authorities and information from the World Health Organization (WHO).
-(AFP) IND IND.
+Since 1700 GMT on Thursday, India and Norway announced their first deaths, while Ghana, Kenya and Saint Vincent and the Grenadines confirmed the first coronavirus cases on their territory.
+This assessment was carried out using data collected by AFP offices from national authorities and information from the World Health Organization (WHO).

+Criteria for counting victims and coronavirus screening practices vary from country to country..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)